bsierieb1/xdasi-bio-2021-archive/docs/resources/index.md

 ---
-title: Useful Resources
+title: Other Resources
-layout: default
-nav_order: 4
+nav_order: 3
 has_children: true
 ---